rparnas/ry-docs/retro-software-compatibility.md

 * Instead, create a virtual hard disk and put your data on it, then add it to the configuration of the simulated system.
 * In **Windows 11**
   - Press <kbd>Win</kbd> + <kbd>X</kbd> and select **Disk Management**.
-  - **BE CAREFUL: this includes your host machiens actual disks, do not touch those.**
+  - **BE CAREFUL: this includes your host machine's actual disks, do not touch those.**
   - Select **Action > Create VHD**
   - Save the `.vhd` somewhere on your disk.
-  - After it appears, right-click on the new disk, near the name of the disk, and click **Initialze**, and choose **MBR**.
+  - After it appears, right-click on the new disk, near the name of the disk, and click **Initialize**, and choose **MBR**.
   - Right-click the unallocated space and choose **New Simple Volume**, choose a drive letter, and format as **FAT32**.
   - Now you have a new virtual drive on your host machine where you can copy files.
   - When you are done copying files to the disk, go back to **Disk Management** right-click the disk and choose **Detach VHD**.
   - You may now add the disk to your **86Box** configuration.
-* You can also use thse on the **DOS** machine though the maximum size the `.vhd` may be is 2 GB on this system.
+* You can also use these on the **DOS** machine though the maximum size the `.vhd` may be is 2 GB on this system.